 If you're talking about converting your regular IRA to a Roth IRA, then the AGI limitation is $100,000 for all filing categories, except for married folks filing separately.
-They're effectively prohibited from making a conversion regardless of their AGI, unless the couple is separated and has lived apart for the entire tax year.
+They're effectively prohibited from making a conversion no matter how small their AGI is, unless the couple is separated and has lived apart for the entire tax year.

 But, if you're talking about making a contribution to a Roth IRA, then the rules are a bit different.
 The AGI limitations depend on your filing status.
-If you're single and your modified AGI less than $110,000 (or married with modified AGI of less than $160,000) you'll be eligible for at least a partial Roth IRA contribution.
+If you're single and your 2007 modified AGI is less than $116,000 (or married with modified AGI of less than $166,000), you'll be eligible for at least a partial Roth IRA contribution.

 The Roth IRA is a powerful investment tool.
-Make sure that you don't overlook how a Roth IRA could round out your investment portfolio.
+Make sure you don't overlook how a Roth could round out your investment portfolio.